Desperationis/A-star-Pathfinding/README.md

 Then, run `installDependencies.bash` to download other dependencies onto the project directory.
 After that, you can compile this project by simply running `compile.bash` to compile an executable into `executable/`.
 It's as easy as that!

 # Compiling on Arch Linux
-To install everything that was said above (and the compilation tools necessary, the command is `pacman -S cmake sdl2 sdl2_image sdl2_ttf base-devel wget`.
+To install everything that was said above (and the compilation tools necessary, the command is `pacman -S cmake sdl2 sdl2_image sdl2_ttf base-devel`.
 After that, follow the same steps as Debian to compile.

 # Compiling on Windows
 ## Requirements